tingyao7798/resume/README.md

 **President Research Scholar with Merit** – _NTU (Jun 2014)_

-* Awarded for undergraduate research work in “Optimisation of Photon Detection Systems” with DSO National Laboratories
+* Awarded for undergraduate research work in “Optimization of Photon Detection Systems” with DSO National Laboratories